ellelang/LRs/Vocabulary Grocery.md

 - supplementary

   in addition to sth else in order to improve or complete it: supplementary information / income ◆ A supplementary reading list is attached.

+- beforehand

+  1. In anticipation
+  2. In advance; early

+  Saunas can be hazardous if misused.
+Avoid a big meal beforehand

+- pull for

+  (pull for someone or something) to support and cheer for someone, a group, or something.
+We're pulling for you.
+We know you can do it!
+All the students were pulling for the team

+- little ol me

+  Little ol' me is a way of referring to yourself that is meant to be modest or self-deprecatory, though often fake

+- malicious

+  Having the nature of or resulting from malice; deliberately harmful; spiteful

+- mad love for you

+   To harbor more than an average or normal fondness of or for something.
+A way to say you really like something.

+   I got mad love for the mexican food, yo.